 I can’t say that those conditions gave me much confidence, because optimistic as I am, I have struggled with conditions like these before and I would not have been surprised by another “hard day at the office.”

 Imagine my surprise when we drove out onto the big lake, stopped at the first spot, and started catching fish almost immediately.
 I was gobsmacked that the fish in Winnie were still hungry after all the recent turmoil.
 Their behavior was not typical of Winnie walleyes at all, it was like they never knew that this was not the time for a feeding frenzy.

 The reason for this, in my opinion, is that the balance of predator fish compared to the available forage has shifted in favor of the angler.
 Dick Sternberg, outdoor writer and former DNR Biologist once talked to me about the delicate balance between predators and their forage.

-He told me that when there is a surplus of forage, even just a little too much food in a lake, catching walleyes can be tough.
+He told me that when there is a surplus of forage, even when there's just a little too much food, catching walleyes can be tough.
 But when the balance shifts, even small deficits in the ratio of baitfish to walleyes can make those walleyes act like they haven’t eaten in a month.

 He shared with me at the time, a percentage and while I do not recall the specific number, I do recall that the shift in balance that triggers the phenomenon is a small one.
 No matter, I think that is what is happening right now on the big lake.
 I think there is a short-term imbalance of food for the huge year classes of 2018 and 2019 walleyes in the lake.